 The Corinthian Club stands on the site of The Virginia Mansion, which was constructed for prominent City Merchant George Buchanan, and was famed as being one of the finest private residences in Glasgow.1842

 The original building was demolished to make way for the Glasgow and Ship Bank, and later the Union Bank of Scotland.
 In this David Hamilton created one of the city’s most elaborate and richly decorated buildings, both internally and externally.
 It was extended and embellished over many decades by highly acclaimed architects, artists and artisans, including James Salmon (Snr), John Thomas and James Ballantine.1920

-In 1929, the building was converted into justiciary courts and one of the UK’s finest Victorian interiors had many of its finest features hidden from public view behind false walls and ceilings.
+Converted into justiciary courts, one of the UK’s fi nest Victorian interiors had many of it’s features hidden from public view behind false walls and ceilings.1999

 Painstakingly restored as The Corinthian.
 Details such as the Roman Doric pilastrade, elaborate cornicing, 26 foot glass dome, superb sculptural plasterwork and freestanding classical fi gures were revealed once more.2010

 After being extensively refurbished it opened it’s doors once again as ‘The Corinthian Club’, with the interior design and restoration being undertaken by internationally renowned design fi rm Graven Images.PRESENT

 The iconic Corinthian dome remains a focal point in Tellers Bar and Brasserie, directly above the stairway, which was once the route to the court cells.